1. What is Caritas Anchor House?

 We actively strive to support people into paid employment and into independent living with their own tenancies.
-We do this through the Aspirations Programme, which we developed in collaboration with our residents.

 As part of this process we foster a spirit of respect and responsibility, and encourage residents to help and mentor each other.
 We also offer employment and volunteering opportunities within Caritas Anchor House, which promotes self-esteem, skills development and confidence.
 We provide facilities for external work-based training providers, who offer training and qualifications in construction, catering and customer services.
 We monitor and evaluate all our activities in a continual quest for improvement.
-You can read our latest Aspirations Data here.

 9. What is your relationship to the Church?